JordanRickman/b/README.md

 b.mayfail`command string`
 b.with({ mayfail: true })`command string`
 ```
-Default behavior is to raise an exception (Promise rejection) either on a non-zero exit code, or if the child process is terminated by a signal (e.g. Ctrl-C / SIGTERM).
+Default behavior is to raise an exception (Promise rejection) either on a non-zero exit code, or if the child process is terminated by a signal (e.g. Ctrl-C / `SIGINT`).
 Setting this flag to true disables both cases.
 Errors will still be raised if the child process fails to start.

 ### Suppress command output
 ```javascript